LucaRL14/rovaniemi-snow-eo/README.md

 ## Data

 Large files (NetCDF, bronze/silver CSV files) are **not** versioned on GitHub.
-They should either be regenerated through the pipeline or stored separately (Git LFS, cloud storage, or local disk).
+They should either be regenerated through the pipeline.

 ## Author
 L. Ruiz Lozano (2026)